BBC Radio 6 Music: History

-6 Music attracted criticism for changing daytime schedules during late 2007 and early 2008.
+6 Music attracted criticism for changing daytime schedules during late 2007 and early 2008, notably including replacing Gideon Coe on the mid morning slot with George Lamb.
 In response, Lesley Douglas, Controller of BBC Radio 2 and 6 Music at the time, said that the changes were intended to attract more female listeners.
 She claimed that "men tend to be more interested in the intellectual side of the music, the tracks, where albums have been made, that sort of thing".
 This in turn brought on more criticism of perceived sexism on Douglas' part.

 In March 2006, BBC 6 Music moved from Broadcasting House to new studios in the adjacent Wogan House (then called Western House) to allow the regeneration of Broadcasting House.

 In 2011, BBC Radio 6 Music started the process of moving some of its presenters, staff, and shows from London and elsewhere to the new studios at MediaCityUK in Salford near Manchester.
 The studios are located on the ground floor of Dock House.
 Among programmes broadcast there are Radcliffe & Maconie, The Craig Charles Funk and Soul Show, and Marc Riley's and Mary Anne Hobbs' shows.